TulipaEnergy/TulipaVisualizer/README.md

 4. Commit your changes (`git commit -m 'Add some amazing feature'`)
 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.